Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

 Noting the dearth of inference cost-reducing methods like \cite{b62}, particularly for input-specific techniques which add a significant overhead to RS, which itself is computationally expensive, we also encourage works to work towards reducing these costs, since they prohibit scalable applications of RS.
-Further, even though many techniques use information beyond the Neyman-Pearson lemma, such as classifier-specific information \cite{b23}, data-dependent information and local geometric information \cite{b5}, there is not much research to say that this works towards addressing the curse of dimensionality in the input-specific case.
-Further, these input-specific schemes also suffer from robustness-accuracy issues as with base RS and there should be more research into addressing this issue.
+We also note the weak theoretical justifications and encourage future work to analyse strongly the theoretical foundations to potentially justify and back the empirical results of approaches like DDRS, Insta-RS, ANCER, RDDRS, and RANCER.
+Further, the level of computational complexity needed for each subsequent optimisation has risen, without regard for optimising the scalability, nor addressing the curse of dimensionality, as mentioned in \cite{b24}.
+Further, even though many techniques use information beyond the Neyman-Pearson lemma, such as classifier-specific information \cite{b23}, data-dependent information and local geometric information \cite{b5}, there is not much research to say that this works towards addressing the curse of dimensionality in the input-specific case while also suffering from robustness-accuracy issues as with base RS and there should be more research into addressing this issue.